microsoft/z3guide/website/docs/01 - logic/16 - Lambdas.md

 (pop)
 ```

-## From first-order to limited higher-order
+## From First-Order to limited Higher-Order

 There is limited true higher order reasoning.
 One basic example that _does_ work thanks to model construction of MBQI instantiation procedure
 is establishing a second-order definition for equality.